Trying to put together a game plan for a trip to Walt Disney World? You’ve come to the right place.

 This new coaster at Epcot is Disney’s best ride HANDS DOWN.
 It’s absolutely THRILLING (Fun!
 Crazy!
 Wild!) but without a big fear factor and I could ride it over and over and over.

-It currently has a virtual queue (likely to go away once TRON opens in the Magic Kingdom) BUT you can buy an Individual Lightning Lane to walk right to the front of the line so I like to do that as much as possible on a trip.
+It currently has a virtual queue, BUT you can buy an Individual Lightning Lane to walk right to the front of the line so I like to do that as much as possible on a trip.

 Make a reservation for later in the evening (after dinner) and then plan on sticking around for the nighttime fireworks show.